exceptionless/Website/content/news/2021/2021-01-12-debugging-a-.net-serverless-app.md

 We've added the Exceptionless namespace, we've converted the function to take in a string and return a hello world string.

 To test error handling, we have set up a try/catch that will throw if no string is passed into our function.
 If that happens, we send the exception to Exceptionless.

+Because we need to make sure events are sent to Exceptionless before the function ends, we are using the Exceptionless method `ProcessQueueDeferred()`.

 Now, it's time to test.
 Fortunately, there's a super easy way to test our code before we deploy to AWS.
 In your root directory, find the `test` folder.
 Nested in that folder is a test file called `MyFunction.Test.cs`.
 We're going to edit this file a bit and run our tests from the command line.